timliu9/tstcodetest/README.md

 This was the take home programming assignment for Tim Liu

 # Compilation and Execution
-There were are a lot of different ways of packaging and running code, but I chose a method which was quick and fairly straight forward.
+There are a lot of different ways of packaging and running code.
+I chose a method which was quick and fairly straight forward.

 First ensure that scalac is installed on the command line.
 I installed it on my mac using: